How to make money with user testing

 Tips for user testing

-If you want to maximize your earnings, consider these tactics:
+If you want to maximize your earnings when you test user experiences for money, consider these tactics:

 • Sign up for multiple platforms.
 Veteran user testers often sign up for multiple user-testing platforms to increase their chances of getting regular work and tests that fit their profile.